vvgomes/bravent/README.md

 [![Build Status](https://travis-ci.org/vvgomes/bravent.svg?branch=master)](https://travis-ci.org/vvgomes/bravent)

-Bravest is an [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) micro framework for Javascript.
-It is inspired on the [Functional Data](https://vimeo.com/131636650) idea by @gregoryyoung.
+Bravent is an [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) micro framework for Javascript.
+It is inspired by the [Functional Data](https://vimeo.com/131636650) idea by @gregoryyoung.
 The goal is to define the abstractions needed for an event sourced application in terms of pure functions and immutable data structures.

 ## Getting Started